turingschool/mod-0-curriculum/back-end/iteration.md

 <br>

 ## Addtional Practice
-This practice work is option, but encouraged.
+This practice work is encouraged, but not required.

 [Follow the directions in the README of this GitHub repository](https://github.com/turingschool/m0_be_iteration/), and submit your fork in the submission form.